Softwareologists/feed-my-ledger/README.md

 2. Determine your spreadsheet ID.
 Open the sheet in your browser and copy the portion of the URL between `/d/` and `/edit`, for example `https://docs.google.com/spreadsheets/d/<ID>/edit`.

+3. Create credentials.json

+   1. Visit the [Google Cloud Console](https://console.cloud.google.com/) and create or select a project.

+   2. Enable the **Google Sheets API** for that project.

+   3. Navigate to **APIs & Services > Credentials** and choose **Create credentials > OAuth client ID**.
+Configure the consent screen if prompted and select **Desktop app**.

+   4. Download the resulting JSON file and save it as `credentials.json` in the project root or another location of your choice.

+   5. Reference this path in the `credentials_path` field of `config.toml`.

-3. Add the following contents, replacing the placeholder values:
+5. Add the following contents, replacing the placeholder values:
    ```toml
    [google_sheets]
    credentials_path = "path_to_credentials.json"